Graduate Catalog

 Lewis & Clark's graduate programs leading to PK-12 degrees, licensure, and endorsements are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Oregon Teacher Standards and Practices Commission (TSPC).

-The Lewis & Clark School Psychology Program is approved by the National Association of School Psychologists (NASP).
+The Lewis & Clark School Psychology Program is accredited by the National Association of School Psychologists (NASP).
 Graduates of the School Psychology program are eligible to apply to NASP for the National Certificate of School Psychology (NCSP).
-Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychology licenses.
+Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychologist licenses.

 Graduates who complete the Educational Specialist degree (EdS) and licensure program will be recommended by Lewis & Clark to the Oregon Teacher Standards and Practices Commission (TSPC) for a School Psychologist License.
 (A licensure-only program is also available.)
 Graduates must apply for a license directly to TSPC by submitting the appropriate forms, fees, test scores, and transcripts.
 Applicants must apply for licensure within three years following completion of their respective programs.
 If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
 Information about filing for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.